JWS Consulting is a division of Johnson Winter & Slattery providing commercial consulting services.

 Importantly, the CIC does not modify the existing foreign investment framework (i.e. the FIRB approval process).
 Rather, the CIC will provide timely advice to FIRB so that parties may more reliably engage with FIRB on national security issues in advance of or in the early stages of the FIRB approval process.

 The first discussion paper released by the CIC on 21 February 2017, “Strengthening the National Security of Australia’s Critical Infrastructure”, provided a broad overview of the CIC’s proposed role and function.
 Foreign investors should be aware of the following points set out in the discussion paper.

-The CIC is developing a register of critical infrastructure assets and undertaking strategic risk assessments of those assets but it is not anticipated that the register will be publically available or otherwise accessible for non-government vendors or purchasers.
+The CIC is developing a register of critical infrastructure assets and undertaking strategic risk assessments of those assets but it is not anticipated that the register will be publicly available or otherwise accessible for non-government vendors or purchasers.
 However, the register will: